narayan-ml/algo-ai/docs/index.md

 title: Algo-AI
 ---

-A structured collection of my learning notes and experiments across algorithms, machine learning, and AI systems.
+A Structured collection of my learning notes and experiments across algorithms, machine learning, and AI systems.

 ## Knowledge Areas